Andrewpqc/hackerthon_sentiment_analysis/README.md

 # hackerthon_sentiment_analysis
-Backend service  of Muxistudio hackerthon entry.
-Backend part of a sentiment analysis application
+the Back-end service  of Muxistudio hackerthon entry.
+Back-end part of a sentiment analysis application.